-5. Do a reality check
+5. Give yourself a reality check

 - Stop, take a deep breath and look around.
 Ask yourself a question: Is the situation really as bad as you catastrophic thinking tells you?

-- Come to your senses – reconnect with the reality using your senses.
+- Come to your senses – reconnect with reality using your senses.
 What do you see?
 Is there any particular flavor you can detect?
 Can you pinch yourself?

 - Be mindful – focus on one, simple activity